Label-efficient Time Series Representation Learning: A Review: In-domain Representation Learning

 \subsubsection{Self-training Methods}

 Self-training involves assigning labels to the unlabeled data to train the model.
-It can be implemented either by pseudo labeling or self-supervised pretraining.
+It can be implemented either by pseudo-labeling or self-supervised pretraining.

-\paragraph{Pseudo Labeling} Pseudo labeling utilizes the few labeled data to train the model and create pseudo labels for the unlabeled data that are likely to be correct.
-The common way to create pseudo labels is to apply the softmax function on the model predictions.
+\paragraph{Pseudo-Labeling} Pseudo labeling leverages a small set of labeled data to initially train a model, which is then used to generate pseudo labels for the unlabeled data, based on the assumption that these labels are likely accurate.
+The typical method for producing pseudo labels involves applying the softmax function to the model's predictions.
+Specifically, if a model predicts the output probabilities \(p_i\) for a data point, the pseudo label is assigned by selecting the class with the highest probability after applying softmax, which is mathematically represented as: $\text{pseudo-label} = \arg\max(\text{softmax}(p_i))$.

 For example, \citet{sssl} generate pseudo labels from the model predictions to the unlabeled data and use least-square regression to learn both shapelets and classification boundaries.
 Another way is to use clustering techniques as in SUCCESS, which proposes a hierarchical clustering scheme to assign pseudo labels to samples according to their respective clusters \cite{success_semi}.
-It calculates the distance to centroids on the basis of the dynamic time warping (DTW) distance metric.
+It calculates the distance to centroids based on the dynamic time warping (DTW) distance metric.

 A different way of utilizing the pseudo labels is proposed in FixMatch, which applies two augmentations to the image data, where one augmentation is weak and the other is strong \cite{fixmatch}.
 Then, if the prediction of the weak-augmented view is beyond a threshold value, it uses its pseudo label for the strong augmented view.
 By showing success with image data, several methods applied FixMatch-like approaches on time series data, e.g., PARSE \cite{same_fixmatch} for EEG-based emotion recognition.
-Also, SelfMatch uses Gaussian noised signals as a weak augmentation and timecut as a strong augmentation \cite{selfMatch}.
+PARSE employs pairwise representation alignment to bridge the gap between large volumes of unlabeled data and limited labeled data through a sequence of data augmentation, label guessing and sharpening, and representation alignment.
+Also, SelfMatch uses signals with Gaussian noise as a weak augmentation and timecut as a strong augmentation \cite{selfMatch}.
 It also applies self-distillation to guide the lower-level blocks of the feature extractor with the knowledge obtained in the output layer.